gtiernon/linreg.package/README.md

 ## Background on Linear Regression

 In the field of statistics, linear regression is a way to model the relationship between an outcome and one or more response variables.
 If there are more than one response variables, we call this multiple linear regression.
 This form of analysis predicts the value of the outcome (dependent variable) based on the response (independent variable).
+The result is a straight line that is fitted to the data.

+## Usage

+In order to use this function, real or simulated data is needed.
+The user needs to input a formula that contains the desired outcome and predictor(s) and the dataset that the variables come from.

+## Installation

+Type install.packages("linreg") in the console.